How to Make an Herbal Tincture: Complete Beginner’s Guide

 Best Herbs for Your First Tincture

-Valerian (Valeriana officinalis) — The go-to herb for sleep support.
+Valerian (Valeriana officinalis): The go-to herb for sleep support and one of the best researched herbs for sleep.
 Fair warning: valerian root smells quite strong (some say like old socks), but its traditional reputation as a sleep aid is well-earned.
 Use the dried root.
-This one benefits from a longer maceration — aim for the full 6 weeks.
+This one benefits from a longer maceration, so aim for the full 6 weeks.

-Calendula (Calendula officinalis) — Bright, cheerful marigold flowers that produce a gorgeous golden tincture.
+Calendula (Calendula officinalis): Bright, cheerful marigold flowers that produce a gorgeous golden tincture.
+Calendula is also one of the easiest medicinal plants to cultivate — see our list of 10 medicinal herbs every beginner should grow.
 Calendula is traditionally used both internally for lymphatic and immune support, and externally diluted for skin healing.
 Use the dried flower heads.

 As you grow more comfortable with the process, you might explore making tinctures from medicinal mushrooms as well.
 Functional mushrooms like lion’s mane, reishi, and chaga have a rich tradition of use.
 For a detailed comparison, see our guide to functional mushroom comparison: lion’s mane vs. reishi vs. chaga vs. cordyceps vs. turkey tail.
 If you’re particularly interested in cognitive support, our article on lion’s mane mushroom benefits is a great place to start.